coleifer/peewee/docs/peewee/database.rst

 Other frameworks
 ^^^^^^^^^^^^^^^^

 Don't see your framework here?
-Please `open a GitHub ticket
+Please `open a GitHub ticket <https://github.com/coleifer/peewee/issues/new>`_.
-<https://github.com/coleifer/peewee/issues/new>`_ and I'll see about adding a
-section, or better yet, submit a documentation pull-request.

 Logging queries
 ---------------